Preparing your manuscript

 Image permissions and copyright

 Please ensure that where any copyrighted image or figure is used in the manuscript, appropriate permission to reuse in an open access journal publication has been obtained in writing and signed by the copyright holder.
-Please contact UCL Press with any questions at firstname.lastname@example.org
+Please contact teh Editorial Office with any questions at firstname.lastname@example.org.

 Authors should consistently adopt British spelling conventions (except in quotations from other sources, where the spelling convention of the original should be retained – for example World Health Organization).